 Therapeutic approach matters too.
 Common modalities you'll see listed include:

-You don't need to become an expert in any of these.
-But if a therapist explains their approach in a way that resonates, that's a good sign.
+You don't need to become an expert in all of these.
+But if a therapist explains their approach in a way that resonates with you, that's a good sign.

 Look for language on a therapist's profile around cultural responsiveness, identity-affirming care, or experience working with your specific community.
 And don't be afraid to ask directly in a consultation.

-Most therapists offer a free 15 to 20 minute phone or video consultation.
+Most therapists offer a free 15-20 minute phone or video consultation.
 Use it.
 This is your chance to get a feel for the person before committing to a session.

 A few questions worth asking:

-Beyond the questions, just notice how it feels.
+And beyond the questions, just notice how it feels.
 Is this someone you could imagine talking to honestly?
-Do they seem genuinely curious about you, or are they running through a checklist?
-The therapeutic relationship is one of the strongest predictors of good outcomes in therapy.
+Do they seem genuinely curious about you, or are they just running through intake questions?
+The therapeutic relationship is one of the most consistent predictors of good outcomes in therapy research.
 That gut feeling at the end of a consultation is worth paying attention to.

 Therapy in LA is expensive.
-Full-fee rates typically run anywhere from $150 to $300 or more per session, depending on the therapist's experience and specialty.
+That's just true.
+Full-fee rates typically run anywhere from $150 to $300+ per session, depending on the therapist's experience and specialty.

 That said, there are real options:

-Out-of-network benefits: If you have PPO insurance, you likely have out-of-network mental health benefits.
+Out-of-network benefits: If your therapist isn't in-network with your plan, you may still have out-of-network mental health benefits if you have a PPO.
 This means you pay the therapist directly, then submit a superbill (a detailed receipt) to your insurance company for partial reimbursement.
-Depending on your plan, you might get 40 to 70 percent of costs back after your deductible.
-Call the member services number on the back of your insurance card and ask about your out-of-network mental health benefits before assuming you can't afford it.
+Depending on your plan, you might get 40-70% of costs back after your deductible.
+Call the member services number on the back of your insurance card and ask before you assume you can't afford it.

 Community mental health: Los Angeles County has a network of community mental health centers offering low-cost or no-cost services.
-Waitlists can be long, but these programs exist and are worth knowing about.
+These vary in quality and waitlists can be long, but they exist.

 A few extra things matter when the person coming to therapy is young: